-It is highly likely that you will need to make some structural changes within your organisation in order to optimize your various channels.
-For example we feel that a contact centre should include the management of all channels due to the high level of customer contact coming through these channels.
-Within the contact center we would advise an owner is assigned to each channel.
+It is highly likely that you will need to make some structural changes within your organisation in order to optimise your various channels.
+For example, we feel that a contact centre should include the management of all channels due to the high level of customer contact coming through these channels.
+Within the contact centre we would advise an owner is assigned to each channel.
 For each of the following areas you must define an owner.

 - Telephone/contact centre

-- · Website
+- Website

 - Email

 - Letters

 - SMS

-- · Face-to-face
+- Face-to-face

-- · Mobile apps
+- Mobile apps

 You must also define high-level owners that will manage overall delivery.
-Typically this will be people such the Head of Customer Services or Customer Service Improvement Manager, and their primary concern will be with issues such as:
+This will typically be people such as the Head of Customer Services, or the Customer Service Improvement manager.
+Their primary concern will be with issues such as:

-- · Accessibility
+- Accessibility

-- · Avoidable contact
+- Avoidable contact

-- · Channel shift
+- Channel shift

-- · Performance measures
+- Performance measures

-What is channel shift?
+What exactly is channel shift?